4 Hour Whalewatch

 There is ample space inside for you to store a spare jumper or jacket so please ensure you bring enough to keep warm and dry.

 Lunch is not included.
-We suggest you take an early lunch ashore before the cruise but you are more than welcome to bring a packed lunch with you to eat as we go.
+You are more than welcome to bring a packed lunch with you to eat as we go.

 We go in search of animals which inhabit the sea and if it's a particularly windy day then our chances of finding those creatures may be greatly diminished.
 We always have one eye on the weather and if it's looking too rough then we simply won't go to sea.
 We would much sooner cancel the cruise than take you out knowing that our chances of a good encounter are poor.